CosmicDNA/screen-light/README.md

 winget install CosmicDNA.ScreenLight
 ```

-> [!NOTE] Alternatively, you can download the [latest release](https://github.com/CosmicDNA/screen-light/releases/latest) from the GitHub Releases page.
+> [!IMPORTANT] Alternatively, you can download the [latest release](https://github.com/CosmicDNA/screen-light/releases/latest) from the GitHub Releases page.
 Download the `ScreenLight-windows-x64.zip` file, extract it, and run `ScreenLight.exe`.

 ## Usage